mpickering/old-ghc-nix/README.md

 nur.repos.mpickering.ghc.mkGhc {  url = "https://gitlab-artifact-url.com"; hash = "sha256"; }
 ```

-Note that currently none of the artifacts produced by gitlab are suitable to
-use with this as the script assumes the bindist has been built for deb8.
+You should use a bindist which has been produced using the deb8 builder.

 ## Adding a new release